 Chicago White Sox vs. Detroit Tigers

-Chicago White Sox / Detroit Tigers -- O/U: Click to Get Latest Betting Odds
+The Line: Chicago White Sox / Detroit Tigers -- Over/Under: Click to Get Latest Betting Odds

-The Detroit Tigers and the Chicago White Sox meet in game one of a doubleheader from Guaranteed Rate Field on Saturday.
+The Detroit Tigers and Chicago White Sox meet Friday in game two of a MLB doubleheader at Guaranteed Rate Field.